 With these pleasantries out of the way, let’s turn our attention to how to better photograph Disney dark rides with point & shoot cameras and DSLRs!

 The unfortunate news if you have a point & shoot is that many rides are going to be flat out impossible for you to photograph.
 The really dark attractions like Haunted Mansion and Peter Pan’s Flight probably are out of the question.
-You can try them, but unless you have a camera like the Sony RX-100 (the Phantom Manor photo below was taken with this camera…so it’s great even for challenging dark rides), or another fancy point & shoot, chances are you’re wasting your time…or at the very least will end up with a lot of blurry and a lot of noisy photos, and maybe one or two lucky shots that look good.
+You can try them, but unless you have a camera like the Sony RX-100, or another fancy point & shoot, chances are you’re wasting your time…or at the very least will end up with a lot of blurry and a lot of noisy photos, and maybe one or two lucky shots that look good.

 The good news is that not every ride is this dark.
 Rides like ‘it’s a small world’ and Spaceship Earth have some brightly lit scenes, as do several other dark rides.
 If you’re a non-photographer, you may not think about lighting a ton, but if you pay closer attention, you should notice some brighter scenes–and those are where your best opportunities lie.

 If you are a point and shoot photographer who is comfortable with semi-manual settings like(and you have a camera capable of them), skip down to the DSLR section.
 The tips there will generally apply to you, just keep in mind the equipment limitation of using a point & shoot.